Reactions Practice Test

 4. CaO and MgO

-2. The particles of a substance are arranged in a definite shape geometric pattern and are constantly vibrating.
-This substance can be in
+1. The particles of a substance are arranged in a definite geometric pattern and are constantly vibrating.
+What phase(s) can this substance be in?

 3. Either the liquid or the solid phase

-4. Neither the liquid or the solid phase
+4. Neither the liquid nor the solid phase

-At STP, what is the total number of liters of hydrogen gas produced when 3.00 moles of hydrochloric acid solution is completely consumed?
+1. Refer to the reaction below.
+At STP, what is the total number of liters of hydrogen gas produced when 3 mol of hydrochloric acid solution is completely consumed?

 1. 11.2 L